keithalewis/papers/dual.md

 Functions on numbers can be extended to functions on linear operators using a _functional calculus_.

-One way to extended functions is by a power series.
-If $T$ belongs a Banach space and $f$ is sufficiantly differentiable, $f(x) = \sum_{n\ge0}
-f^{(n)}(0) x^n/n!$ and $\|T\|$ is less than the radius of convergence of the series, then $f(T)$ is the limit of the power series.
+One way to extended functions is by power series.
+If $f$ is sufficiantly differentiable, $f(x) = \sum_{n\ge0} f^{(n)}(0) x^n/n!$.
+If $T$ is a linear operator on a Banach space and $\|T\|$ is less than the radius of convergence of the series, then $f(T)$ is the limit of the power series.

-This can be used to calculate derivatives to machine precision when functions are implemented using generic numeric types.
+Similar formulas can be used to calculate derivatives to machine precision for multivariate functions.

 ## Prior work

 ### Difference Quotients

 Derivatives are defined mathematically as limits of difference quotients but when implementing them on a computer one runs up against the limited precision of computer arithmetic.
-There are techniques to improve the precison \cite{?}
-but they limited.
+There are techniques to improve the precison \cite{?} but they limited.

 ### Automatic Differentiation.